 about me

-I am a PhD student at Stanford Linguistics.
-I am interested in questions from syntax and semantics from both computational and theoretical perspectives.
+I am a PhD candidate at Stanford Linguistics and investigate questions from syntax and semantics from computational and formal perspectives.
+I hold a Doctoral Fellowship from the Social Sciences and Humanities Research Council of Canada.

-I am currently advised by Christopher Manning and Boris Harizanov.
+I work mainly with Christopher Manning and Boris Harizanov.
 Previously, I did my undergrad at McGill in Linguistics and CS, where I worked with Siva Reddy and Martina Martinović.

 I have hosted a couple podcast episodes for the McGill AI Society which you can check out here!